cynthiajteo/memorygame/README.md

 * Score and combo functions
 * Used HP to check of lose situation

+## Difficulties Faced:
+* Not doing enough planning before starting the actual code
+* Mostly game logic lacked planning
+* Getting the images out from API then using for the game

+## Known Issues:
+* Users are able to open more than 2 images if they click fast enough

 ## Further Improvements:
 * Fix opening more than 2 images
 * Add animation for flipping cards
 * Adding and storing high score board
+* Adding timer for users to beat their personal best